 A, C, D. Rapid progress towards individual learning targets Monitoring of interventions, including those with SEND and My Plans.
-Refining targets to met/not met Teaching Assistants to run interventions under guidance of class Teachers Ofsted (2013) indicates that successful schools 'used achievement data frequently to check whether interventions or techniques were working and made adjustments accordingly, rather than just using the data retrospectively to see if something had worked'.
+Input from Speech and Language Therapist and TA allocated to speech and language intervention Refining targets to met/not met Teaching Assistants to run interventions under guidance of class teachers Ofsted (2013) indicates that successful schools 'used achievement data frequently to check whether interventions or techniques were working and made adjustments accordingly, rather than just using the data retrospectively to see if something had worked'.
 The EEF states that 'Research which focuses on teaching assistants who provide one to one or small group support shows a stronger positive benefit of between three and five additional months [progress] on average'.
 Tracking on INSIGHT.
 Intervention formats uniform across each year group and analysed regularly to monitor impact on progress and attainment.
-SENDCo and Class Teachers October 2020 £22,500

-111. Other Approaches

-Desired outcome Chosen Action/Approach What is the evidence and rationale for this choice?
+Intervention files monitored by SENDCo and SLT.
+SENDCo, SLT and Class Teachers October 2021 £22,500 111.
+Other Approaches - Desired outcome Chosen Action/Approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-C. Improved health and wellbeing in pupils who attend our school Purchase of the 'Jigsaw' - the mindful approach to PSHE.
-Research carried out by Sheffield Hallam University (2016) stated that, 'Jigsaw contributes to pupils' emotional literacy.
+C. Improved health and well- being in pupils who attend our school Purchase of 'Jigsaw' - th mindful approach to PSH Research carried out by Sheffield Hallam University (2016) stated that, 'Jigsaw contributes to pupils' emotional literacy.
 Pupils' scores in the emotional literacy measure were above expectationsInterviews and survey comments revealed that teachers felt that Jigsaw had enabled pupils to become more aware of their emotions, particularly stress and anger, and then develop tools to manage these emotions more effectively.
-This had in some cases led to improvements in Assessment and tracking of progress through the PSHE units Pupil questionnaires Class Teachers October 2020 pupil behaviour in and out of class.
-In addition pupils were said to have gained the confidence to speak openly in class about matters that were important to them, aiding in their communication skills'.
+This had in some cases led to improvements in Assessment and tracking of progress through the PSHE units.
+Pupil questionnaires.
+Class Teachers October 2021 pupil behaviour in and out of class.
+In addition, pupils were said to have gained the confidence to speak openly in class about matters that were important to them, aiding in their communication skills'.
 A, C. Improved well-being of the most vulnerable and disadvantaged pupils attending our school Completion of ELSA training and utilising an ELSA practitioner to support pupils weekly with intervention.
 The UK Government state that 'School closures, as a result of the COVID-19 pandemic, are likely to have widened the disadvantage gap'.
 Research indicates that emotional learning programmes led to positive outcomes'.
 The EEF also states that social and emotional learning can have an impact of four months' additional progress.
-More, now than ever, our most vulnerable pupils need additional well-being support.
+More, now than ever, our most vulnerable pupils need additional well- being support.
 ELSA practitioner to record impact of ELSA support sessions, overseen by the SENDCo.
-SENDCo Total bu dgeted cost £4,000 i.
-Quality of teaching for all
+SENDCo October 2021 Total bu dgeted cost £4,000